 Your doctor will ask if you have trouble using your hands or arms in activities like driving or washing your hair.
-He or she will also ask about any injuries you’ve had to your neck or shoulder.
+You'll be asked about any injuries you've had to your neck or shoulder.

 You will have a physical exam.
 This may include moving your arms and holding them in different positions.
 Your doctor will check for symptoms and changes in your pulse.